MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

 <summary><strong> R Markdown file </strong></summary>
  <em> I used an Rmd file as an opportunity to answer the questions from the case study and show my R syntax. </em>

-* R Markdown is a Markdown file exclusively for R.
-* Markdown files are a lightweight markup language akin to HTML.
-* HTML is very simple and similar to something we covered in SQL in that it's not a programming language.
+* R Markdown is a Markdown file exclusively for R. Markdown files are a lightweight markup language akin to HTML.
+HTML is very simple and similar to something we covered in SQL.
+Neither is a programming language.
 SQL is a query language.
 HTML is a markup language and the foundation of all websites.

 <ol>